 Challenges of Globalization

-While globalization has helped tortilla soup gain popularity, it has also led to a dilution of its cultural essence in some contexts.
-Pre-packaged mixes and canned versions of tortilla soup, for instance, often lack the depth and authenticity of a freshly prepared traditional recipe.
+While globalization has helped tortilla soup achieve global popularity, it has also led to some dilution of its cultural essence.
+Pre-packaged mixes and canned versions of tortilla soup, for example, often lack the depth and authenticity of a freshly prepared traditional recipe.
+So, when we ask what culture is tortilla soup, it’s important to recognize the challenges posed by commercialization and the mass production of the dish.

-Efforts to preserve the authenticity of tortilla soup include promoting farm-to-table practices that emphasize traditional ingredients and encouraging cooks worldwide to learn about the dish’s origins before adapting it.
+Efforts to preserve the authenticity of tortilla soup include promoting farm-to-table practices that focus on traditional ingredients and encouraging cooks worldwide to learn about the dish’s origins before adapting it to their local context.

 Frequently Asked Questions (FAQs)